qpetitjean/MoveR/README.md

 <li>
 <strong>Compute the expected diffusion coefficient D</strong>, a proxy
-of population dispersal, assuming a correlated random walk model (from Turchin’s 2015 result; see turchinD function)
+of population dispersal, assuming a correlated random walk model (from Turchin’s 2015 result; see Dcoef function)
 </li>
 <br />
 <li>